-The aim of the New Zealand Church is to provide a consistent vision that creates and fosters a secure physical, emotional and spiritual culture in our faith communities, enabling everyone to enjoy the fullness of life in Jesus Christ.
+The aim of the New Zealand Diocese’s is to provide a consistent vision to create and foster a secure physical, emotional and spiritual culture in our faith communities, enabling everyone to enjoy the fullness of life in Jesus Christ.

 Creating safe environments involves active participation and responsibility taken by all parishes.
 It requires collaboration, vigilance and a proactive approach through policies, procedures and practices.